Information for Patients & Visitors: Overview

-- The region’s first heart care clinic for women, UVA Club Red Clinic, which focuses on prevention and shared medical appointments.
+We also offer Virginia's first center for adult congenital heart disease, and the region’s first heart care clinic for women, UVA Club Red Clinic.
+Club Red focuses on prevention and shared medical appointments.

 Each year, our doctors perform more than: